 Components of a Successful UTRA

 Applications should show evidence of collaboration between student and faculty.
-The goal of the UTRA is not to assign students into prefabricated summer jobs, but to support opportunities that serve the intellectual intersts of both parties.
-Ideally, contact between students and faculty should be structured into the project.
-The UTRA Committee expects that the student and faculty member will meet a minimum of once per week to discuss the ongoing work.
+The goal of the UTRA is not to assign students into prefabricated summer jobs, but to support opportunities that serve the intellectual interests of both parties.
+Contact between students and faculty MUST be structured into the project.
+The UTRA Review Committee expects that the student and faculty member will meet a minimum of once per week to discuss the ongoing work.
 Students should not be expected to work independently for long stretches without adequate mentoring.
+Faculty need to write their portions of the application with careful detail, especially as regards to how well they know the student and how they propose to guide and mentor the student.
+Faculty are also required to describe the feasibility of the project with proposal timeline for what will be accomplished during the ten week period if their proposal is selected for funding.

 Since the nature of projects varies greatly, the UTRA program does not enforce specific start and end dates for summer research.
 Students and faculty decide on mutually agreeable dates for their UTRA projects to begin and end.
 Our expectation is that the projects will span a ten-week period and students will devote at least thirty-five hours per week to their projects.